Can Dogs Eat Pumpkin?

 Urinary Health

-Pumpkin flesh helps absorb excess moisture in diarrhea, hardening stool and supporting regular movements.
-For constipation, pumpkin releases water into the drier stool to help it pass more easily.
+Can dogs eat pumpkin if they have diarrhea?
+Yes, pumpkin flesh helps absorb excess moisture in diarrhea, hardening stool and supporting regular movements.
+For constipated dogs, pumpkin releases water into the drier stool to help it pass more easily.

 This versatile tool for digestive health is affordable, easy, and side-effect-free!
-Simply use a small amount of pumpkin and monitor your dog’s bowel movements from there.
+Simply use a small amount of pumpkin and monitor your dog’s bowel movements.
+If pumpkin doesn’t help, talk with your vet about other solutions.

 Heart Health

-Because of the rich variety of antioxidants in pumpkin, this vegetable can help support heart health.
-Loaded with potassium, pumpkin helps fight the bad types of cholesterol and supports the good cholesterol that helps the heart.
+Because of the variety of antioxidants in pumpkin, this fruit can improve your dog’s heart health.
+Natural potassium in pumpkin fights the bad types of cholesterol and supports the good cholesterol for optimal heart health.

 How Do I Feed My Dog Pumpkin?

-There are many parts of pumpkin that offer benefits for your dog, from the seeds to the flesh.
+Many parts of pumpkin offer benefits for your dog, from the seeds to the flesh.
 How can you incorporate this ingredient into your dog’s diet?
 Let’s break it down.

 Avoid Canned Pumpkin

-It’s also important to keep it simple when preparing a pumpkin recipe.
+Remember to keep it simple when preparing pumpkin for dogs.
 If you’re making your own pumpkin cubes, puree, or even roasted seeds, don’t add any seasonings, butter, or oil.

 Excess salt is unnecessary and can be harmful to your dog’s health.
 Plus, your dog will enjoy the flavor of pumpkin as it is without the excess seasonings.
 It’s also important to avoid some seasonings like garlic and onion as these are toxic for dogs.

-It’s also important to introduce pumpkin into your dog’s diet slowly to monitor for any allergic reactions or sensitivities.
-If you notice any unusual behavior after introducing pumpkin into your dog’s diet, be sure to talk to a veterinarian right away.
+It’s also important to introduce new foods into your dog’s diet slowly.
+This way, you can monitor them for any allergic reactions or sensitivities.
+If you notice any unusual behavior after feeding pumpkin for canines, give your vet a call.

-While homemade dog food is a great option, not all dog parents have the time and resources to make dog food each day.
-Instead, focus on spending more time with your furry BFF and let us do the hard work.
+While homemade dog food is a great option, not all pet parents have the time and resources to make their pup’s daily meals.
+Instead, focus on spending more time with your furry friend and let Sundays for Dogs do the hard work.

 Want to learn more about which foods to feed your dog and which foods to avoid?
 Our resources break down everything you need to know about being the best dog parent you can be.